Subscribe To This Site

 How others do it!

-One of the great things about bicycle touring in Holland is that you continually meet other cycle tourists and see how they do things.
-We met several families who were traveling by bike to get to their holiday destination.
+We met quite a lot of families who were traveling by bike to get to their holiday destination.
 Some of them were even traveling hundreds of kilometers.
 Some had complex arrangements of tag-along bikes and bike trailers to make it possible for them to carry all the necessary gear for their holidays.

 This kind of thing is still pretty much impossible for anyone venturing out onto the roads of Britain – our bike routes are just not good enough yet.
 Sustrans is working hard to change that!
 I haven't used their long distance routes yet but they certainly look promising.